-5.2.6 IO-only device
+5.2.7 IO-only device

 For the IO-only device, you need to define the distance from the trigger where you want the device to be triggered.
-You can configure some IO signal settings, such as the trigger pulse length.
+You can configure IO signal settings, such as the trigger pulse length, delay compensation and trigger mode.